jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_expand_environment_direct_routing.md

 1. You are still on MS720-CLIENT01 where you are still signed in as “Admin” and you have an open **Teams PowerShell** session signed in as **Katie Jordan**.

-2. Run the Set-CSUser command, the command modifies Microsoft Teams properties for an existing user account.
-Properties can be modified only for accounts that have been enabled for use with Microsoft Teams:
+2. Run the Set-CsPhoneNumberAssignment command, the command assigns a phone number to a user or resource account.
+When you assign a phone number the EnterpriseVoiceEnabled flag is automatically set to True.:

     ```powershell
-    Set-CsUser -Identity MeganB@Lab<customlabnumer>.O365ready.com -OnPremLineURI tel:+14255551234 -EnterpriseVoiceEnabled $true
+    Set-CsPhoneNumberAssignment -Identity MeganB@Lab<customlabnumer>.o365ready.com -PhoneNumber "+14255551234" -PhoneNumberType DirectRouting
     ```

 3. The cmdlet does not provide any output.
 When you are back on the command prompt, leave the window open for the next task.